Kimyuhwanpeter/MTS-CNN/README.md

 # MTS-CNN: Multi-task semantic segmentation-convolutional neural network for detecting crops and weeds
 Multi-task semantic segmentation-convolutional neural network for detecting crops and weeds System.
 Any works that uses the provided pretrained network must acknowledge the authors by including the following reference.

-    Yu Hwan Kim and Kang Ryoung Park, “MTS-CNN: Multi-task semantic segmentation-convolutional neural network for detecting crops and weeds,” Computers and Electronics in Agriculture, in submission
+    Yu Hwan Kim and Kang Ryoung Park, “MTS-CNN: Multi-task semantic segmentation-convolutional neural network for detecting crops and weeds,” Computers and Electronics in Agriculture, Publish

 <br>